 Treatment often depends on what’s causing the edema.
 For instance, if it’s because of heart failure, treating the heart condition will treat the edema.
 Treatment can also ease symptoms.
 Therapy often includes the following:

 Oxygen.
 This may be given through a mask that goes over the nose.
 It may be given through a small tube that sits under the nose.
 Sometimes pressurized air will be needed through a tight-fitting mask, using a machine called CPAP or BiPAP.
 Or it may be given through a tube placed into the windpipe (trachea).
 If a tube is needed, a breathing machine (ventilator or respirator) will be used.

 Medicines.
 These may include water pills (diuretics) to help your body get rid of extra fluid.
 The fluid passes out of your body as urine.
 You may also need medicines to treat the heart.
 These can help your heart work better.
 This helps reduce fluid buildup in the lungs.

 If treated right away, pulmonary edema can be improved.
 It may even be cured.
 But in some cases, ongoing treatment is needed to help control the problem.
 This may require having procedures or taking medicines for months or years.
 In some cases, you may need to use oxygen or breathing equipment for a long time.
 This can lead to complications such as damage to lung tissue.
 Your healthcare provider can tell you more if needed.

-	Call your the healthcare provider right away if you have any of the following:
+Call your healthcare provider right away if you have any of the following:

-	Unusual or irregular heartbeat
+Abnormal, fast, or irregular heartbeat

-	Sweating more than usual
+Sweating more than normal